Product and Experience Development Grant

 - General maintenance repairs.

-- Projects within a priority downtown community improvement project area (CIPA).
+- Projects within a priority downtown Community Improvement Project area (CIPA).